natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/Hellcat%20Mk%20II%20(Great%20Britain).md

 The Hellcat Mk II is nearly identical to the American non-premium [[F6F-5|F6F-5 Hellcat]], both can carry a wide array of weaponry for ground attack, but the British one has a good premium boost for Silver Lions {{sl}} and Golden Eagles {{ge}}, making it an effective researcher for many British Rank 4 aircraft.
 Just like the American Hellcat, it is easy to get to grips with and can be very fun to play.

 The stock [[F6F-5|F6F-5 Hellcat]] is equipped with six 12.7 mm Browning machine guns.
 The Hellcat can also be upgraded to carry either 6 x 127 mm rockets, 2 x 298 mm rockets, 2 x 1,000 lb bombs, or 6 x 127 mm rockets and two 1,000 lb bombs.
-The Hellcat can also be upgraded to use the "New 12 mm MGs" which are more accurate and and less likely to jam.

 == General info ==
 === Flight performance ===